Louis-Michalak/Louis-Michalak/README.md

 In my free time, I enjoy:
 - Hanging out with my fiancee and my dog 💕
 - Playing video games 🎮
-- Going on adventures in nature 🌞
+- Going on adventures in the city 🏙️

 Thanks for stopping by my profile!
 If you have any questions or just want to chat, send me a message.
 I'm always up for a good chat. 😊